Trade Mark Services

 Trade Mark Opposition

 During the registration process, third parties have the opportunity to review and oppose an application.
-If your application is opposed, or you wish to start an opposition, our highly experienced trade mark lawyers are on hand.
+If your application is opposed, or you wish to start a trade mark opposition, our highly experienced trade mark lawyers are on hand.

 Our team can: